 Oi had a specific risk portfolio for integrity issues, in which all identified risks are timely evaluated, object of response plans and reported to Senior Management and the board.
-The monitoring of these risks is carried out by an executive advisory committee dedicated and specialized in the subject, called the Integrity Committee, which evaluates the quality and supervises the effectiveness of the actions.
+The monitoring of these risks is carried out by an executive advisory committee dedicated and specialized in the subject, called the Integrity Committee, which evaluates the quality and supervises the effectiveness of the actions. supporting Senior Management and the board in the decision-making

-supporting Senior Management and the board in the decision-making process and accountability.
-Furthermore, mechanisms such as acceptance of the Code of Ethics and Conduct. constant communications and training with employees and third parties, analyzes prior to the contracting of third-party integrity risks, controls of politically exposed persons (PPE), related parties, relationship with public agents, compliance in the company, integrity risks.
+Furthermore, mechanisms such as acceptance of the Code of Ethics and Conduct. constant communications and training with employees and third parties, analyzes prior to the contracting of third-party integrity risks, controls of politically exposed persons (PPE), related parties, relationship with public agents, complaint channel and independent internal audit processes also play a fundamental role in ensuring compliance in the company, strengthening the internal control environment and the management of integrity risks.